-Ann Hamilton (American, b.1956) has made herself well-known throughout the world as a sensory artist who combines sculptures, textiles, and fabric within her installations, videos, objects, photographs, and performances.
-She was born in Lima, OH, and graduated with a BFA in Textiles from the University of Kansas in 1979.
-Hamilton then moved on to the Yale School of Art in New Haven, CT, to receive an MFA in Sculpture in 1985.
+Ann Hamilton (American, b.1956) is well known throughout the world as a sensory artist who combines sculptures, textiles, and fabric within her installations, videos, objects, photographs, and performances.
+She was born in Lima, OH, and graduated with a BFA in textiles from the University of Kansas in 1979.
+Hamilton then moved on to the Yale School of Art in New Haven, CT, to receive an MFA in sculpture in 1985.
 After she graduated, her first known piece was Toothpick Suit.
 For this work, she arranged thousands of toothpicks in the fashion of a porcupine along a suit of clothes, which she modeled and photographed.
 Hamilton began teaching at the University of California in Santa Barbara, where she remained until 1991.
-In 1992, she moved back to Ohio and settled in Columbus.
-In 2001 Hamilton became an art professor at the Ohio State University.
+In 1992, she moved back to Ohio, and settled in Columbus.
+In 2001, Hamilton became an art professor at Ohio State University.